LoginRadius/apidocs/database/supportdocs/docs/single-sign-on/tutorial/federated-sso/openid-connect/openid-connect-overview.md

 We provide the ready-to-use **code** to generate the **code_verifier** and **code_chalange**, please refer to this [document](/single-sign-on/tutorial/federated-sso/pkce-flow/#generatingpkcecodeverifierandchallenge0)

-> **Note:**

-**The client_secret":** oidc Client Secret
+> **Note:** The `client_secret:{LoginRadius API Secret}` is an optional parameter, you may or may not use this for validation purposes if using PKCE Flow.

-The provider will redirect you to the authentication/login page and you’ll get the code after successful authentication.
+The provider will redirect you to the authentication/login page and you'll get the code after successful authentication.

 **Step 2:** Exchange Code with Access Token